zoma00/E-commerce-s-emi.netlify-Site/README.md

 # Welcome to the E-commerce s-emi.netlify Site

+## Live Demo

+You can view the live application [here](https://semi-netlify-517d375beb38.herokuapp.com/).

 This project is an E-commerce platform that provides a comprehensive API for managing products, categories, orders, and order items.
 Built using Django and Django REST framework, this site allows for efficient management of an online store.

 ## API Endpoints